scala/docs.scala-lang/_overviews/scala3-contribution/procedures-navigation.md

 next-page: procedures-areas
 ---

-Navigation answers the questions such as: where does the error happen in a codebase?
-Where is a particular object created?
-Where is a particular value assigned to a variable?
+In this section, we will answer questions such as:
+- where does the error happen in a codebase?
+- where is a particular object created?
+- where is a particular value assigned to a variable?

+> You may be able to quickly find the source responsible for an issue by consulting [common issue locations][areas]

 ## Increasing Logging Output
 Sometimes we can detect erroneous states producing an error by analysing logging output that is not